Profile Bayesian Optimization for Expensive Computer Experiments: Introduction

-When simulation data is limited, as in our motivating application, a surrogate model is essential.
-Surrogates are trained on observations of the simulator in order to provide predictions and uncertainty quantification (UQ) at unobserved inputs.
-Gaussian process (GP) surrogates are the ``go-to'' choice \citep{santner2003design,rasmussen2006gaussian,gramacy2020surrogates}, but in their canonical form they may be too rigid to accommodate the complexity of modern computer simulations for physical systems.
-Deep Gaussian processes \citep[DGPs;][]{damianou2013deep} offer increased flexibility by warping the input space through latent Gaussian layers and have been gaining significant attention as surrogates for nonstationary simulations \citep[e.g.,][]{rajaram2021empirical,marmin2022deep,sauer2023deep,yazdi2024deep}.
+When simulation data is limited, as it is in our motivating application, a surrogate model is essential.
+Surrogates are trained on observations of the simulator in order to provide predictions and UQ at unobserved inputs.
+Gaussian process (GP) surrogates are the ``go-to'' choice \citep{santner2003design, rasmussen2006gaussian, gramacy2020surrogates}, but in their canonical form they may be too rigid to accommodate the complexity of modern computer simulations for physical systems.
+Notably, our motivating example is nonstationary in its response due to the combustion process.
+Deep Gaussian processes \citep[DGPs;][]{damianou2013deep} offer increased flexibility by warping the input space through latent Gaussian layers and have been gaining significant attention as surrogates for nonstationary simulations \citep[e.g.,][]{rajaram2021empirical, marmin2022deep, sauer2023deep, yazdi2024deep}.
 Crucially, our contribution is suitable for both GP and DGP surrogates.

 Direct optimization of expensive computer experiments, i.e., $\min_{\mathbf{x}\in\mathcal{X}} f(\mathbf{x})$, is a well studied problem, usually tackled through Bayesian optimization \citep[BO;][]{frazier2018bayesian, pourmohamad2021bayesian,wang2023recent}.
 BO involves a greedy feedback loop where design points are sequentially selected based on information from a surrogate model that has been trained on the previously observed data and is updated after each new acquisition.
 Common acquisition strategies include maximization of expected improvement \citep[EI;][]{jones1998efficient, zhan2020expected} and Thompson sampling \citep{thompson1933likelihood}.
 Naturally, BO methods that target the global optimum are ill-equipped for profile optimization as they are not designed to explore the entire control parameter space.